 Because we share Anthony Bourdain's sentiment that "travel is about the gorgeous feeling of teetering in the unknown," we're sharing our wanderlust musings with you, including places we've been and places we'd like to go.
 From the bustling cities of Southeast Asia to the cascading waterfalls of South America, these are the best places to travel to in 2019, according to MyDomaine editors.

-"Switzerland is notoriously expensive but if you've been dreaming of hiking the mountains or swimming in Lake Geneva, now's the time to book a trip—the U.S. dollar is almost at parity with the Swiss Franc."
+"Switzerland is notoriously expensive, but if you've been dreaming of hiking its Alps or swimming in Lake Geneva, now's the time to book a trip—the U.S. dollar is now right on par with the Swiss Franc."

-"Perhaps Africa's best-kept secret, Namibia is home to the Namib Desert, one of the few deserts in the world that meets the sea.
-My ideal itinerary would include driving through Namib-Naukluft National Park to see the spectacular pink and orange dunes at Sossusvlei and Deadvlei."
+"Perhaps Africa's best-kept secret, Namibia is home to the Namib Desert, one of the few deserts in the world that meets the sea—in this case, the Atlantic Ocean.
+My ideal itinerary would include driving through Namib-Naukluft National Park to see the spectacular pink and orange dunes of Sossusvlei and Deadvlei."

 "Situated between Guatemala, El Salvador, and Nicaragua, this Central American country is not to be overlooked.
-Nestled in its tropical rain forests, you'll find the ancient Mayan ceremonial site of Copán, complete with stone-carved hieroglyphics and towering stone monuments.
-Off its Caribbean coast, you'll find the Mesoamerican Barrier Reef, home to some of the best diving spots in the world."
+Nestled within its tropical western rainforest are the ancient Mayan ruins of Copán, a 5th-century ceremonial site with towering stone monuments and stone-carved hieroglyphics.
+Off its northern Caribbean-Sea coastline is the biodiverse Mesoamerican Barrier Reef System, which is one of the best scuba diving spots in the entire world."

-"It's been on my bucket list since I took Japanese as my major at university many moons ago.
-Despite learning the language, I still haven't visited this iconic country.
-My husband is a denim designer, so it's also been his lifelong dream to be immersed in the fashion culture.
-Now that our son is 10, we plan on saving the funds and making the trek.
-Of course, Tokyo is on our hit list, but after following Who What Wear editor in chief Kat Colling's adventures, we're adding Kyoto and the Izu Teddy Bear Museum in the Shizuoka prefecture to our list too."
+"Traveling to Japan has been on my bucket list since I chose Japanese as my college major many moons ago.
+But despite learning the language, I still haven't visited.
+Since my husband is a denim designer, it's also been his lifelong dream to immerse himself in its fascinating fashion culture.
+And now that our son is older, we plan to save up and make the trek.
+Of course, Tokyo is on our must-hit list, especially after reading Jessie Bush's Tokyo travel guide on her style site, We The People.

 "England is great and all, but if you head north to Scotland, you won't regret it.
-The country has so much history (think: Braveheart!) and the castles are incredible.
-I'm not a golfer, but even just visiting the world-class golf courses is worth it for the views.
-Also, you might come back with a new appreciation for scotch."
+The country has so much history (think: Braveheart) and its castles are incredible.
+I'm not a golfer, but even just visiting its world-class golf courses is worth it just for the views.
+Also, you might come back with a new appreciation for Scotch whiskey."

 "Iceland has landscapes unlike anywhere else, from black-sand beaches to surreal waterfalls.
-Anyone with an interest in the outdoors needs to add Iceland to their bucket list.
-Even if nature isn't your thing, the city of Reykjavík has plenty of shopping, restaurants, and culture.
+And anyone with an interest in the outdoors needs to add this Nordic island nation to their bucket list.
+But even if nature isn't your thing, the city of Reykjavik has plenty of shopping, restaurants, and culture.
 Prepare to be inspired by the locals—they have serious street style."

-"Years ago, I had the opportunity to visit Singapore, and the experience was life-changing.
-It's such a unique place!
-The botanical gardens are some of the best in the world, and the shopping is also world-class.
-It's a great spot for foodies too: The local cuisine is delicious and unique to the country, but they also have every kind of cuisine imaginable.
-All the buzz around Crazy Rich Asians reminded me of how much I loved my trip there."
+"Years ago, I had the opportunity to visit Singapore, and the experience was life-changing—it's such a one-of-a-kind place.
+The botanical gardens are some of the best in the world, and the shopping, too, is world-class.
+It's also a great spot for foodies: The local cuisine is delicious and unique to the country, but they also have every kind of food imaginable.
+All the buzz around the movie, Crazy Rich Asians reminded me of how much I loved my trip there."

 "This South American country features both urban and natural wonders.
-The metropolitan area is bustling and full of traditional gourmet eateries, shops, and culture, while outside of the city you can venture to Iguazú Falls in the north or Patagonia in the south.
-Oh, and let's not forget the country is responsible for the tango.
-You can't visit Argentina without giving the dance a try."
+Argentina's metropolitan area is bustling and full of traditional gourmet eateries, shops, and culture.
+North of the city, you can venture up to Iguazú Falls, or down to Patagonia, the country's chilly southern frontier.
+Let's not forget that Buenos Aires is also the birthplace of the tango: You cannot visit without giving the dance a try."

-"Not to be overlooked, this small island country is situated in the Mediterranean Sea between Sicily and the North African coast.
-Because of its location, its culture has been influenced by Sicilian and Middle Eastern influences and it offers both historic and modern architecture and designs.
-It also boasts crystal-clear waters and rocky stretches of coastline, making for a stunning Mediterranean getaway in a more under-the-radar destination."
+"Not to be overlooked, this small island country is situated in the Mediterranean Sea, between Sicily and the North African coast.
+Because of Malta's location, its culture contains Italian and Middle Eastern influences and it offers both ancient and modern-day architecture and style.
+It's also surrounded by crystal-clear water and rocky stretches of coastline, making for a stunning European island getaway in an under-the-radar destination."

-"Hungary has been at the top of my travel bucket list for a while.
-And since I love exploring new cities, my first stop would be Budapest.
-I love learning about the history of a place through architecture and museum hopping, especially if said place happens to look like a fairytale.
-So it's no surprise that I'm drawn to Budapest—even the trams are charming, which isn't something I can say about the MTA.
-I'd love to walk along the Danube and see the beautiful green Liberty Bridge in person."
+"Hungary has been at the top of my bucket list for a while.
+Since I love exploring new cities, my first stop would be Budapest.
+I enjoy learning about the history of a place through its museums and architecture, especially if said place happens to look like a fairytale.
+Even its bright-yellow trams are charming (which isn't something I can say about NYC's subway system).
+I'd love to walk along the Danube and see the beautiful, green Liberty Bridge in person."

-"I love seeing breath-taking natural formations, so Laguna Colorada is another one of my dream destinations.
-It's a pink lake with flamingos dancing around everywhere, and it also happens to be right near these expansive mesmerizing salt flats in the Andean mountains.
-Rumor has it this is where Dalí came when he needed inspiration.
-Then I'd go to Lake Titicaca to see the Incan ruins."
+"I love seeing breathtaking, natural scenery, so Laguna Colorada, in Bolivia's Andean plateau, is another one of my dream destinations.
+It's a reddish-pink lake with flamingos dancing around everywhere, and it also happens to be right near these expansive, mesmerizing salt flats in the Andean mountains.
+Rumor has it this is where the surrealist painter Salvador Dalí often visited for inspiration.
+I'd also go to Lake Titicaca to explore the Incan ruins."

-"I really want to visit Riga, Latvia, during the winter months.
-Just looking at photos of it during the holidays gives me the excitement jitters, so I can't imagine how happy I'd be if I were there IRL.
-The gothic spires and Art Nouveau pastel buildings look like something out of my childhood dollhouse dreams.
+"I really want to visit Riga during the winter months.
+Just looking at holiday photos of the cobblestoned city gives me jitters of excitement, so just imagine how happy I'd be if I were there IRL.
+The gothic spires and pastel Art Nouveau buildings look like something out of my childhood dollhouse dreams.
 And the old town is pedestrian-only, which adds to that bygone vibe."